-Let's clear the air up front.
+Let's clear the air upfront.
 Consultants often have a negative reputation and are the butt of many jokes.
-I'm tempted to share a few right now, but I'll just stick to the classic banana gag:
+We're tempted to share a few right now, but we'll just stick to the classic banana gag:

-(If you know where this comes from, please let me know so I can properly credit it.)
+(If you know where this comes from, please let us know so we can properly credit it.)

-And, with that experience, I'd argue that embedding a diverse Latticework of Mental Models is even more important for consultants than your average person.
-Indeed, my initial list for this Playbook consisted of about 30 models and I could have kept going!
+We'd argue that embedding a diverse Latticework of Mental Models is even more important for consultants than your average person.
+Indeed, our initial list for this Playbook consisted of about 30 models and we could have kept going!

 But enough context — please jump into this Playbook.
-As I've warned, it's the longest Playbook that we've published and could easily be much, much longer.
+As we've warned, it's the longest Playbook that we've published and could easily be much, much longer.

 Let us know which mental models resonate and which ones we've missed.